Vanguard (rocket): Launch summary

 Investigation into the accident concluded that inadequate fuel tank pressure had allowed hot exhaust gases to back up into the injector head and destroy it, causing complete loss of engine thrust.
 After the failure of Vanguard TV-3, the backup vehicle, Vanguard TV-3BU ("BU" for backup), was prepared for another attempt.
 Pad crews hastened to repair the damage done to LC-18A by Vanguard TV-3's explosion, and in the third week of January 1958, the job was completed.
 Vanguard TV-3BU was erected on the pad, but continuous delays frustrated the launch attempt.
 Heavy rains shorted some electrical cables on the ground and necessitated their replacement.
 The second stage had also been sitting on the pad with a full load of nitric acid for several weeks, which eventually corroded the fuel tank and valves.
 It had to be removed and replaced by a different stage.
 Finally, the launch got under way on the night of 5 February 1958.
 The Vanguard lifted smoothly into the sky and performed well until 57 seconds into launch, when the booster pitched over almost 40°.
 The skinny second stage broke in half from aerodynamic stress four seconds later, causing the Vanguard to tumble end-over-end before range safety officer sent the destruct command.
 Cause of the failure was attributed to a spurious guidance signal that caused the first stage to perform unintended pitch maneuvers.
 The guidance system was modified to have greater redundancy, and efforts were made to improve quality control.

 On 17 March 1958, Vanguard TV-4 finally succeeded in orbiting the Vanguard 1 satellite.
-By that time, however, the Army's Juno (Jupiter-C) had already launched the United States' first satellite, Explorer 1.
+By that time, however, the Army's Juno had already launched the United States' first satellite, Explorer 1.
 The Vanguard TV-4 rocket had put the satellite Vanguard 1, to a relatively high orbit of (3966 × 653 km).
 Vanguard 1 and its third stage remain in orbit as the oldest man-made artifacts in space.

 The following four flights, TV-5 and SLV (Satellite Launch Vehicle) Vanguard SLV-1, Vanguard SLV-2 and Vanguard SLV-3 all failed, but on 17 February 1959, Vanguard SLV-4 launched Vanguard 2, weighing 10.8 kg, into orbit.
 The SLVs were the "production" Vanguard rockets.
 Vanguard SLV-5 and Vanguard SLV-6 also failed, but the final flight on 18 September 1959, successfully orbited the 24 kg Vanguard 3 satellite.

 That last mission was designated Vanguard TV-4BU, because it used a remaining test vehicle, which had been upgraded with a new third stage, the Allegany Ballistics Laboratory X-248A2 Altair.
 This more powerful motor enabled the launch of the heavier payload.
 The combination of the AJ10 liquid engine and X-248 solid motor was also used, under the name Able, as an upper stage combination for Thor and Atlas space launch vehicles.

 Launches

-Vanguard launched 3 satellites out of 11 launch attempts: